hbsullivan/CSharpCellar/capstone-proposal.md

 * Linq
 * Swagger

-If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
+* Add styling with Tailwind
+* Allow option to add photo of wine
+* Create some sort of social media aspect so users can see reviews of other users
+* Add filters for sorting through wines in cellar

-What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
+### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
+* Tailwind

-Is there anything else you'd like your instructor to know?
+### Is there anything else you'd like your instructor to know?
+Hoping to brush up on my C#/.Net skills!